hashtagsandro/esphome/README.md

 The code is tested by myself but I will not responsible if you brick burn and any other things happens to your devices.

-Try at your own risk!
+Use at your own risk!